AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

   This attribute may be used to specify additional switches ("last switches") when linking a shared library or a static standalone library.
-  In the case of a simple static library, the values for this attribute are restricted to paths to object files.
+  In the case of a simple static library, or if partial linking is disabled, the values for this attribute are restricted to paths to object files.
 Those paths may be absolute or relative to the object directory.

 .. index:: Attributes - Project Level Attributes; Leading_Library_Options